 What is a PWA solution?

-Progressive Web Application is a type of web application that can be used simultaneously as a website and a mobile application on any device.
-It aims to bridge the gap between websites and mobile apps by using modern technologies such as push notifications, offline operations, and welcome screens.
+Progressive Web Application is a web application that can be used simultaneously as a website and a mobile application on any device.
+It aims to bridge the gap between websites and mobile apps using modern technologies such as push notifications, offline operations, and welcome screens.
 PWAs take the best from both of these solutions.

 What makes a Progressive Web App?

 The goal of PWAs is to develop cross-platform applications instead of native apps.
 Before going live with a progressive web app, you should pass a core checklist.
 It fulfills basic requirements and helps to build the best user experience.
 To sum up, PWA aims to:

 One of the most powerful trends in web development now is definitely PWA.
 More and more companies are switching over to PWA as it decreases the Cost of User Acquisition and generates higher conversion rates.
 It’s just a simple way to improve results without a need for native mobile apps.

 Many leading businesses have decided to develop a PWA leading to a higher conversion rate and better user experience.
 This technology competes with many native app frameworks because mobile web browsers also support it.
 Let’s see some of the top PWA examples out there.